PJMantoss/pix-store/README.md

-Pix Store is a mini e-commerce app built with React functional components, Context API and Hooks.
+Pix Store is a mock e-commerce site built with React functional components, Context API and Hooks.

 Date: December 2020